 - Head injuries: If your head makes contact with any part of the car, you could suffer from a concussion, a skull fracture, or lacerations.
 Head injuries are much less likely when the occupant is wearing a seatbelt.

 - Brain damage: External head injuries are not the only risk if your head strikes the vehicle.
 You are also at risk for a traumatic brain injury (TBI).
 A TBI can result in irreversible brain damage that disrupts the brain’s normal functioning.
-Victims could find themselves with physical or cognitive disabilities, comatose, or in a vegetative state.
+Victims can experience physical or cognitive disabilities, or suffer a coma, or remain in a vegetative state.

 - Spinal injuries: The spinal cord allows the brain to communicate with the body, so any injury to the spinal cord has the potential to be life-altering.
-If the spinal cord is severed or fractured, it can result in symptoms ranging from numbness to muscle weakness to paralysis.
-The victim may have changes to their senses or lose the ability to control certain bodily functions.
+If the spinal cord is severed or damaged, it can result in symptoms ranging from numbness to muscle weakness to paralysis.
+The victim may have sensory changes or lose the ability to control certain bodily functions.

 - Neck and back injuries: Any injury to the neck or back can result in lifelong pain.
-Sufferers of these injuries often require constant physical therapy and rehabilitation, and find they can’t participate in certain activities they previously enjoyed.
+Sufferers of these injuries often require constant physical therapy and rehabilitation and can’t participate in certain activities they previously enjoyed.